seanbrindley17/milestone-project-2/README.md

 ## Credits

+* Finding [this page](https://www.w3schools.com/jsref/dom_obj_html_nodelist.asp) on W3 Schools that informed me that a nodelist is not an array.

 ### Code Used From Outside Sources

 * I used code from [this Reddit thread](https://www.reddit.com/r/learnjavascript/comments/jkv7lo/put_div_elements_in_array/) to help me when I was initially struggling to iterate through my cards.

+* I used code from [this StackOverflow question](https://stackoverflow.com/questions/29116240/create-an-array-from-ids-from-divs) to help me get my card IDs into an array.